Limpopo places to see | Limpopo Tourist Attractions | Limpopo Tourism

 Mogalakwena Craft Village

-MOGALAKWENA CRAFT ART DEVELOPMENT FOUNDATION (MCADF) was established in 1994 to create employment opportunities, promote the traditional arts and crafts and promote the restoration of craft art skills.
+was established in 1994 to create employment opportunities, promote the traditional arts and crafts and promote the restoration of craft art skills.
 MCADF specializes in the training of multiple skills - embroidery, bead work, candle making, sewing, basket weaving, cement work, basic computer literacy, practical first aid courses, AIDS awareness & care, children's art workshops and basic principles of cultural tourism.
-The Village comprises the following:

-The Artist's Retreat (a renovated farm house)- a refined bush retreat in Africa for creative minds, The Writer's Cottage (a renovated cottage), a Manager's House, staff accommodation, a thatched roof Garden Studio, a 40ft container donated by Safmarine, a vegetable garden, a creche and a basic health support centre and a Training; Development Centre.
+The Artist's Retreat (a renovated farm house)- a refined bush retreat in Africa for creative minds, The Writer's Cottage (a renovated cottage), a Manager's House, staff accommodation, a thatched roof Garden Studio, a 40ft container donated by Safmarine, a vegetable garden, a creche and a basic health support centre and a Training Development Centre.

-The Foundation had humble beginnings in old farm house where unemployed people from the neighbouring Lebowa Tribal Trust Land were trained in a variety of craft art skills and their products sold to enable them to earn an income.
+The Foundation had humble beginnings in an old farm house where unemployed people from the neighbouring Lebowa Tribal Trust Land were trained in a variety of craft art skills and their products sold to enable them to earn an income.
 The Foundation started its work with two part-time craft artists and now employs 26 people on a full-time basis.

-Foundation was compelled to employ more people.
-In 1999/2000 the Foundation leased bigger premises and increased in personnel, employees, and its marketing activities to UK, USA, France, Netherlands, Australia, Canada.
-And in 2003they were the Joint winner of the Nedbank/Mail & Guardian Cultural Project of the Year Award.
+A huge escalation in orders resulted after publication of the book, Craft Art in South Africa published by Struik/New Holland Publishers and the Foundation was compelled to employ more people.
+In 1999/2000 the Foundation leased bigger premises and increased personnel, employees, and its marketing activities to UK, USA, France, Netherlands, Australia, Canada.
+In 2003 they were the Joint winner of the Nedbank/Mail & Guardian Cultural Project of the Year Award.

 Modjadji Cycad Forest back to top